 American Black Ducks are slow, heavy fliers but excellent swimmers, diving to avoid predators and sometimes to find food.
 Mates are monogamous within each breeding season, and the pairs may stay together in subsequent years.
 They court and form strong pair bonds in the fall and winter before migrating to breeding grounds.
 Nesting starts in February in the southern part of their range, but often not until late May in the northern part.
 The female incubates the eggs while the male defends the territory.
 Pairs nest near each other fairly peacefully unless one male or pair intrudes; then the territorial male threatens, chases, and fights the intruders.
 Halfway through incubation, the male becomes less attentive and eventually abandons the nest.
 The ducklings hatch all within a few hours, and once they are dry the female leads the brood to rearing areas with a lot of invertebrates and plant cover.
 In early September, after molting, the adult and fledgling ducks join up near breeding areas and begin to migrate south.Back to top

-American Black Ducks are common, although the North American Breeding Bird Survey has recorded an overall decline in numbers since 1966.
-(The decline has been less apparent in the last decade.)
-Long-term winter surveys suggest populations declined by 63 percent between the 1950s and 1990s.
+American Black Ducks are fairly common, but the North American Breeding Bird Survey recorded a decline of about 87% in the United States but has been roughly stable in Canada between 1966 and 2019.
+Partners in Flight estimates the global breeding population at 700,000 and rates them 12 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Farming, logging, and urbanization in this species’ breeding and wintering habitats, both inland and on the coast, may have contributed to the fall in numbers.
 Duck hunters intensively exploited American Black Ducks for decades, shooting an estimated 800,000 per year in the 1960s and 1970s.
-In 1982 the Humane Society of the U.S. pursued a lawsuit that led to stringent hunting restrictions the following year, namely a 30-day season with a one-bird limit per day.
-Annual harvest in the 1990s was estimated at 166,000 in the U.S., and today records indicate that figure is about 115,000 per year.
+In 1982, the Humane Society of the U.S. pursued a lawsuit that led to stringent hunting restrictions the following year, namely a 30-day season with a one-bird limit per day.
+Annual harvest in the 1990s was estimated at 166,000 in the U.S., but that figure decreased to about 80,000 per year in 2019 and 2020.
 American Black Ducks are warier than many other duck species, such as Mallards, and thus less tolerant of disturbance.
 Mallards may have even contributed to the decline in black ducks, since Mallards thrive under urban conditions and may oust their shyer cousins from the habitat (as well as altering local populations by hybridizing with them).
 Like other aquatic animals, American Black Ducks are sensitive to pollution and runoff that degrade water quality.
-In the mid-twentieth century the pesticide DDT contributed to eggshell thinning.
-American Black Ducks also are vulnerable to lead poisoning when they eat spent lead shot while foraging in wetlands.Back to top
+In the mid-twentieth century, the pesticide DDT contributed to eggshell thinning.
+American Black Ducks are also vulnerable to lead poisoning when they eat spent lead shot while foraging in wetlands.Back to top

-Raftovich, R. V., K.A.
-Wilkins, S.S.
-Williams, H.L.
-Spriggs, and K.D.
-Richkus.
-2011.
-Migratory bird hunting activity and harvest during the 2009 and 2010 hunting seasons [PDF].
-U.S. Fish and Wildlife Service, Laurel, MD.
+Raftovich, R. V., K. K. Fleming, S. C. Chandler, and C. M. Cain (2021).
+Migratory bird hunting activity and harvest during the 2019–20 and 2020-21 hunting seasons.
+U.S. Fish and Wildlife Service, Laurel, MD, USA.

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski Jr., and W. A. Link.
-2011.
-The North American Breeding Bird Survey, Results and Analysis 1966–2010.
-Version 12.07.2011.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2019).
+The North American Breeding Bird Survey, Results and Analysis 1966–2019.
+Version 2.07.2019.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.